cornishcoder1/project1-cat-sitting-services/README.md

 <div align="center">

-Icon Section
+**Icon Section**

-I wanted this section to be a visually appealing section highlighting very succinctly why customers should choose this business. it highlights important features of the business and it's ethos in an easy to digest and attractive way.
+I wanted this section to be a visually appealing section highlighting very succinctly why customers should choose this business.
+It highlights important features of the business and it's ethos in an easy to digest and attractive way.

 ![Screenshot of icon section](./assets/screenshots/screenshot_icon_section.png)